evelyn9191/period_predictions/README.md

 ## Usage

-1. Prepare your cycle data in a CSV file named `cycle_data.csv`:
+1. Prepare your cycle data in a CSV file named `cycle_data.csv` (see [cycle_data_sample.csv](cycle_data_sample.csv) for an example).
+You can e.g. printscreen your menstrual calendar app and ask AI to convert it into a CSV file with the following format:
    ```
    start_date,end_date,cycle_length,period_duration
    2025-11-13,2025-12-11,29,7